zxj8806/Graph_Heterophilous_to_Homophilous/README.md

-This repository includes the source code of "**Enhancing Link Prediction in Graph Neural Networks through Diffusion-Based Multivariate Latent Variable Models**"
+This repository includes the source code of "**Heterophilous to Homophilous Graph Transformation Based on Deep Generative Framework**"

 # Requirements